5 KEY BODYBUILDING MINDSET TIPS FOR FASTER MUSCLE GROWTH

 Motivation comes and goes.
 It’s fleeting.
 It’s unreliable.

-If you have the mindset of “I feel motivated and thus take action” and “I don’t feel motivated and thus don’t take action,” you’ll be sure to fail in the long run.
+If you have the mindset of “I feel motivated and thus take action” and “I don’t feel motivated and thus don’t take action,” you’ll be sure to fail in both bodybuilding and overall fitness in the long run.

 Unless there’s a legitimate reason to postpone or skip a workout, you must be able to go ahead and execute regardless of how you feel.